Frequently Asked Questions

 What is a Hypergrid (HG) address?
 What does it have to do with OSFest?

-First, OSFest is being built as an open grid: open to all simply with a hop or an HG address!
-If will be a brand new and easily accessible grid.
+First, OSFest is being built as an open grid: access from your home grid with a hop or an HG address in the viewer map!
+It is a brand new and easily accessible grid each year.
 It’s not ready now, but when it is, everyone will be told how to get to it.
 OSFest will have an address and once you know it, off to the party!

 Here’s an important a point: you need to have an address to find a place.
 Saying, “Hey, I want to see that cathedral somewhere near Paris” does not work in real life.
 Ditto here!
 Good news is that with your HG addresses you can pretty much go anywhere.
 And if you’re lost and want to go home, just hit home button and whoosh, your wanderings are over!
 A "foreign" HG Address will always be in the form gridDomain:portNumber:regionName and can be put directly into the world map to find and teleport just like a regionName is used in the "local" grid.

-What will I be able to do at OSFest 2022?
+What will I be able to do at OSFest?
 Is it more like a retail shopping mall, Burning Man, or a Renaissance Festival?

-Honestly, every festival is different, but this year’s Open Sim Fest 2022 will try to be all three (and more).
-We will have exhibitors – mostly following our “Medieval/Fantasy” theme.
-We expect some cool builds that may remind you of the 10 centuries of European history, but there might be a few based on Oriental Medieval history!
+Honestly, every festival is different, but OSFest will try to be all three (and more).
+We will have exhibitors – mostly following our theme.
+We expect some cool builds and beautiful art like previous fests!
 Yes, there will be merchants and yes you will be able to buy and take things home to your own grid to use there.
-(We’re all connected in the decentralized Hyperverse part of the Metaverse!)
+(We’re all connected in the decentralized Hyperverse!)

 Big!
-We’re having it run 17 days for that reason.
-We plan to have 17 regions, about 60 exhibits and 30 stores, plus 90 hours of live performances.
+We’re having it run 16 days for that reason.
+We plan to have over 16 regions, with many exhibits and stores, plus over 50 hours of live performances - these numbers may grow as more participate and get on the calendar of events.
 Yes, it’s free!
 (We have many sponsors helping with the finances!)
 You won’t be bored.

 What’s this OAR stuff?
 Huh?

 Yes.
 Pop it into My Suitcase (yes, you have one, look in your contents folder) and bring it along.
-(Oh, and you better not be one of those folks who travel with half of what they own when they travel.
+(Oh, you want to be one of those folks who travel with half of what they own when they travel.
 Travel light and you won’t be leaving waves of lag in your wake!)
-If you’re going to set up something at the Fest, you will be able to build on our grid once we bring it up.
+If you’re going to set up something at the Fest, you will be able to bring your build to the OSFest grid once we bring it up.
 Yes, you will have plenty of time.

 Uh, My Suitcase?

 Without going all technical… it’s super easy.
 It’s something you do not need within your own grid (or Second Life since that’s all one single grid).
 It contains ‘stuff I want to have and use’ when going to another grid (remember the planet analogy?).
 No, you don’t need to put the clothes you’re wearing into My Suitcase – wouldn’t that raise some eyebrow!
-But if you have an outfit you want to wear once at Open Sim Fest 2022 pop it in there.
+But if you have an outfit you want to wear once at OSFest pop it in there.
 Ask old timers what kinds of stuff to pack on hops to other grids, just be careful who you ask!
-Check out our Hypergrid Tips and Tricks page!
+Check out our Suitcases page!

 How long will the grid be up after the "official" Fest duration?

-All Exhibits and Shops will remain up for the entire 17 day-long festivities plus additional days until July 31st!
-So you can come back and enjoy as often as you like during that time frame.
-Upon closure of the grid per the schedule after Open Sim Fest concludes, the platform (grid services, regions, and all databases - including accounts, avatars, assets, and inventories) will be destroyed.
-No content or data associated with Open Sim Fest will be stored, retained, or otherwise accessible.
+All Exhibits and Shops will remain up for the entire 16 day-long festivities plus additional days until the grid shutdown date a week later so people have time to pick-up their exhibits.
+So, you can come back and enjoy as often as you like during that time frame.
+Upon closure of the grid per the schedule after OSFest concludes, the platform (grid services, regions, and all databases - including accounts, avatars, assets, and inventories) will be destroyed.
+No content or data associated with OSFest will be stored, retained, or otherwise accessible.

 Do I have to make an avatar on the Open Sim Fest grid?